Y0hn/zenith/README.md

 # ZENITH
-This is an algoritmic library for multiple purposses in onle .cs file
+This is an algoritmic multipurpose library in only one .cs file For the Zenith (programming competition in slovakia)